Firewalld: Adoption

 firewalld is enabled by default in all of these distributions. firewalld is also available as one of many firewall options in the package repository of many other popular distributions such as Debian or Ubuntu.

+Repository availability in alternative platforms

+Beyond its primary distribution footprint, firewalld is maintained within the official software repositories of other major operating systems, including Debian and Ubuntu, offering administrators a modular, dynamic alternative to static packet filters.